-My work begins and ends in the human body.
+My art begins and ends in the human body.
 Our remnants (what we cast off and leave behind in the form of waste, trash, memory etc.) ground and connect us to the earth.
 “Where do the things in our lives come from and where they go once we’ve used them?”
 By representing and re-animating remains, I explore the potential of materials to ask questions and to evoke larger environmental relationships.

 I treat the products of our culture as physical remains of our bodies and explore how we generate objects as concrete extensions of ourselves.
 With man-made forms, materials, and processes, I extend, inhibit, and modify elements of the human body.
 I reuse, up-cycle, and revalue regular, standardized, and mass-produced materials into something one-of-a-kind and special to invert the associations we make with different kinds of detritus.
 My raw materials are manufactured products with a particular use history and product life cycle.
 Whether I distort industrially produced goods in the white cube or manufacture surreal interventions in public spaces, my work explores the limits of functionality and worth.